Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NM_f7DwMhdA.md

 ### Transcript

-> or coffee stain employment yeah what requires more computing power belts or pipes i would say belts
+> or coffee stain employment yeah what requires more computing power belts or pipes I would say belts